Serechoo/stash-userscripts/Movie-Fy/README.md

 3. **Setup 'Movie' Studio**: Start by selecting the 'Movie-Fy Create Movie Studio' task in the 'Tasks' section.
 This will create the 'Movie' studio within your Stash, acting as a container for managing movie scenes.

-4. **Load Movie Scenes**: Load your movie scenes into Stash.
-If scenes are already present, bulk update their studio to be the 'Movie' studio.
-For new scenes, run the 'Movie-Fy Check and Update Scene Titles' task to create titles within Stash for the scenes.
+4. **Load Movie Scenes**: Load your movie scenes into your Stash.
+If they are already present, bulk update your scenes studio to be the 'Movie' studio.
+If you have new scenes that you are importing directly into Stash for the first time, you will need to run an additional step to ensure Movie-Fy can see your scenes.
+Since Movie-Fy looks for scene titles and matches those against the local 'Movie-Fy URLs.json' to be able to pull URLs for scraping and appending the proper metadata to your movies, you will need to go to the 'Tasks' section again, and select the 'Movie-Fy Check and Update Scene Titles' task.
+All this does is target any scenes within the 'Movie' studio and creates a title within Stash for them.
+Now, Movie-Fy should be able to see your scenes and start managing them.

 5. **Run Movie-fy Script**: Launch the main Movie-Fy.py script by opening a terminal in your plugins folder and running `python Movie-Fy.py`.
 Follow the on-screen prompts to match scene titles to movies, create new movies, or add scenes to existing movies.